scGetStuff/top-js-weather-app/README.md

 # top-js-weather-app
-The Odin Project, Full Stack JavaScript Path, JavaScript, JavaScript in the Real World, Project: Weather App
+The Odin Project, Full Stack JavaScript Path, JavaScript, Asynchronous JavaScript and APIs, Project: Weather App

 From spec
 - search for a specific location